 Hydrochloric acid can be added to adjust the pH.

-If hypersensitivity to any of the components occurs, treatment with this product should be discontinued and appropriate therapy instituted.
+If hypersensitivity to any components occurs, treatment with this product should be discontinued and appropriate therapy instituted.

 How to dispose of the product?

-Do not flush drugs down the toilet or pour them down a drain unless instructed to do so.
+Do not flush drugs down the toilet or pour them down a drain unless instructed.
 Dispose of this product properly when it has expired or is no longer needed.